Why Random Reshuffling Beats Stochastic Gradient Descent: Introduction: First-order incremental methods

 where $\alpha_k>0$ is a stepsize with the convention that $x_0^{k+1} = x_{m}^k$.

-Intuitively, it is clear that slow progress can be obtained if the functions that are processed consecutively have small gradients in a certain region.
-Indeed, the performance of IG is known to be sensitive to the order functions are processed \cite[Example 2.1.3]{Bertsekas15Book}.
-If there is a favorable order $\sigma$ (defined as a permutation of $\{1,2,\dots,m\}$) that can be obtained by exploiting the problem-specific knowledge, then it is advisable to process the functions with this order instead with the iterations:
+Intuitively, it is clear that slow progress can be obtained if the functions that are processed consecutively have gradients close to zero.
+Indeed, the performance of IG is known to be pretty sensitive to the order functions are processed~\cite[Example 2.1.3]{Bertsekas15Book}.
+If there is a favorable order $\sigma$ (defined as a permutation of $\{1,2,\dots,m\}$) that can be obtained by exploiting problem-specific knowledge, the method can be updated to process the functions with this order instead with the iterations:

 However, in general a favorable order is not known in advance, and a common approach is choosing the indices of functions to process as independent and uniformly distributed samples from the set $\{1,2,\dots,m\}$.
 This way no particular order is favored, making the method less vulnerable to particularly bad orders.
-This approach amounts to sampling the order \textit{with replacement} from the set of indices $\{1,2,\dots,m\}$ and is called the \textit{Stochastic Gradient Descent} (SGD) method, a.k.a. \textit{Robbins-Monro} algorithm \cite{Robbins:1951ua}.
-SGD is strongly related to the classical field of stochastic approximation \cite{kushner2003stochastic}.
-Recently it has received a lot of attention due to its applicability to large-scale problems and became popular especially in machine learning applications (see e.g. \cite{Bottou:2012hg, Borges2010BookChapter,BottouLecun2005,Zhang2004}).
+This approach amounts to at each iteration sampling the function indices \textit{with replacement} from the set $\{1,2,\dots,m\}$ and is called the \textit{Stochastic Gradient Descent} (SGD) method, a.k.a. \textit{Robbins-Monro} algorithm~\cite{Robbins:1951ua}.
+SGD is strongly related to the classical field of stochastic approximation~\cite{kushner2003stochastic}.
+Recently it has received a lot of attention due to its applicability to large-scale problems and became popular especially in machine learning applications (see e.g.~\cite{Bottou:2012hg, Borges2010BookChapter,BottouLecun2005,Zhang2004}).